This site is privately owned and is not affiliated with any government agency. Learn more here.

 1. Pick which FHA Loan option you are interested in.

 2. Contact a Lender.

-In order to receive an FHA Loan you will need to contact a HUD lender in your state to review your lending options and approve your loan.
-Find a HUD lender near you here.
+In order to receive an FHA loan you will need to contact a HUD-approved lender in your state to review your lending options and approve your loan.
+Check HUD’s Lender List Search page to locate a lender near you here.